 - Down jacket (the longer the better) (if there was one that went down to my ankles, I’d be all over it), which can be spendy if you don’t hit a sale.
 I use Steep & Cheap for all my jackets and boots.
 Literally just Googling it now, I found Marmot down jacket with excellent reviews for 30% off.

-- Waterproof or at least water resistant [hiking] boots (I’m a total Keen fangirl, and am obsessed with these in particular, though they aren’t great for deep snow) are important.
+- Waterproof or at least water resistant [hiking] boots (I wrote an in-depth review of my all-time favorite winter boots here) are important.
 Damp toes are no fun, especially when it’s in the single digits outside and you’re chasing your Saint Bernard all over the snow covered neighborhood because he thinks he’s home in the Alps.
 I currently have these Sorels, which is a super well-respected outdoor shoe brand, and I’m very happy with them.
 One last note, always buy your winter boots a size up, so you can layer your socks!

 I’m not going to get too specific on hats and scarves.
 Those are such a matter of taste and I don’t think there’s that much variation.
 AKA I would never go to REI and drop $50 on either (though I do have a $30-ish thermal balaclava for those days when the wind chill is brutal… it makes me look like a bank robber, but when it’s cold enough I just don’t care).
 My favorite hats and scarves tend to be brightly colored and knitted, nothing too crazy, and that works for me just fine.
 Some thermal inner layer for a hat is ideal.